 School attendance: Guidance for maintained schools, academies, independent schools and local authorities, DfE August 2020

-Our aim at Thomlinson Junior School is to work with parents to ensure a regular pattern is maintained.
-One of our basic principles is to celebrate success.
 Good attendance is fundamental to a successful and fulfilling school experience.
 It is our duty to promote 100% attendance for all children.
 For our children to take full advantage of the educational opportunities offered it is vital that our pupils are at school, on time, every day the school is open unless the reason for the absence is unavoidable.

 All children have the right to an education and we have put in place appropriate procedures to support this.
 We believe that the most important factor in promoting good attendance is development of positive attitudes towards school and learning.
 The attendance and punctuality patterns for all children are monitored weekly within the school by our Pastoral Team and any concerns are shared with the Local Authority’s Access and Inclusion Team.
 If your child’s attendance does become a concern, we will contact you, in the first instance, and ask you to come into school to attend an ‘Absence Support Meeting’ with the Headteacher and a member of our Pastoral Team.
 We will also contact you if your child’s lateness also becomes a concern.
+Every term you will receive a letter reporting to you your child's attendance percentage.

 Good attendance is important because: